 1. Be Short and Concise

-The key with Submission Guidelines is to keep them short and sweet — this will ensure that your Users will read them thoroughly.
-Just remember, you want your Users to feel empowered to add events to your calendar, and by making them easy to read you’re doing just that!
+The key with Submission Guidelines is to keep them short and sweet—this will ensure that your users will read them thoroughly.
+Just remember, you want users to feel empowered to add events to your calendar, and by making them easy to read you’re doing just that!

 2. Place Appropriately

 You can place your Submission Guidelines in quite a few places on the Public Event Submission Form.
 For example, you can put quick guidelines within the form.
 If the guidelines are a bit longer, you can place them above or below.
 No matter the placement, you can also always link to another page with user help resources.

 The most standard guidelines cover “the W’s”: WHO should submit events, WHEN they should be added, WHAT kinds of events are appropriate and WHY certain information is important.

 4. Getting in Touch With Your Team